Custom Celery task states

 reason to implement your own final custom task state, which Celery

 can equally cater for.
-You can even enrich a built-in the FAILURE
+You can even enrich a built-in the FAILURE task state

 with additional data.
 For further information, I encourage you to read the docs and play around with a few code examples.